joonas-fi/joonas.fi/blog/_posts/2016/2016-06-23-microsoft-you-make-miserable-software.md

 [force a major OS upgrade on your customers without asking first](http://www.infoworld.com/article/3029613/microsoft-windows/new-details-emerge-about-forced-windows-10-upgrade-and-how-to-block-it.html).

-I have some clients who had headache from this and me being their sysadmin, it ultimately was my job to spend time dealing with your bad decisions and research a fucking third-party software to disable this "we do whatever we want" -policy, because apparently there's no UI for doing it, because you people are so arrogant.
+I have some clients who had headache from this and me being their sysadmin, it ultimately was my job to spend time dealing with your bad decisions and research a fucking [third-party software](https://www.grc.com/never10.htm) (thanks Steve from grc.com!) to disable this "we do whatever we want" -policy, because apparently there's no UI for doing it, because you people are so arrogant.

 Applying major updates without warning
 --------------------------------------